jasonkuhrt/claude/docs/library-conventions.md

 ### Overview

 ADT (Algebraic Data Type) Unions are discriminated unions with multiple member types that provide type-safe access to union members and constructors.
-This is a specialized pattern used in Effect Schema for complex data modeling.
+This is a specialized pattern commonly used with schema libraries (like Effect Schema, Zod, etc.) for complex data modeling.

 ### Core Principles